quanvuong/handful-of-trials-pytorch/README.md

 The code is structured with the same levels of abstraction as the original TF implementation, with the exception that the TF dynamics model is replaced by a Pytorch dynamics model.

+I'm happy to take pull request if you see ways to improve the repo :).

 ## Performance

 ![](graphs/cartpole.png) ![](graphs/pusher.png)